apache/pulsar-site/docs/txn-how.md

 ## Data flow

-At a high level, the data flow can be split into several steps:

-1. Begin a transaction.

-2. Publish messages with a transaction.

-3. Acknowledge messages with a transaction.

-4. End a transaction.

 To help you debug or tune the transaction for better performance, review the following diagrams and descriptions.

+The data flow of a transaction can be split into several steps.

 ### 1. Begin a transaction